 When are URA proposals due?

 - Proposals are typically due in the semester before the work will begin.
-For example, Summer support is submitted in April.
-Fall support is submitted in August, and Spring support is submitted in November.
-Note: Funding for the URA program is made on a semester basis with calls for new applications going out in the last month of the semester.
+For example, Summer support is submitted in early May.
+Fall support is submitted in August, and Spring support is submitted in November .
+Note: Funding for the URA program is made on a semester basis with calls for new applications dependent on funding approval.

 What is the stipend amount of a URA?